Huang–Lao: Early syncretism

 The syncretism of "Legalistic" texts like that of Shen Dao and the Han Feizi are sometimes considered early examples of Huang–Lao.
 The more purely administrative Shen Buhai was said to be the earliest known political philosopher to have been influenced by such ideology.
 However, Sima Tan's argument that Shen Buhai and Shen Dao studied Huang–Lao is problematic.
 As its spokesman, Sima Tan probably pushes back Huang–Lao's origin as far as possible.

-Huang–Lao's rule of law differs fundamentally, for instance, from that of Han Fei, favouring naturalism.
+One way Huang–Lao's rule of law from Han Fei with a greater emphasis on naturalism.
 It also acts as more of a theoretical constraint on the ruler.
-Neither Shen Buhai nor Shen Dao ever attempts to articulate natural or ethical foundations for fa (administrative method), nor provide any metaphysical grounds for appointment (xing-ming).
+Even when Shen Buhai's work existed in its entirety, it was not necessarily lengthy, and is highly focused on administration.
+Neither Shen Buhai nor Shen Dao ever attempts to articulate natural or ethical foundations for fa (administrative method), or provide any metaphysical grounds for appointment (xing-ming).
 The Han Huang–Lao work Boshu grounds fa and xing-ming in the Taoist Dao.

 A number of chapters of the Guanzi, which places considerable importance on traditional Confucian values, express a blend of what may be considered Legalistic, Confucian, and Daoistic philosophy that might be termed "Huang-Lao".
 Having its base in Qi, it spread south to develop in areas belonging to Chu.
 Chu culture being inherited by the Han dynasty, preceding the consolidation of the realm deft Han Emperors like Jing would be steeped in a Taoistic laissez-faire, and later texts like the Huainanzi include naturalist arguments against rule by law ("Chinese Legalism") in favour of rule by worthies on the basis that one needs their competence for such things as diplomacy.
-Making use of other aspects of Fa-Jia philosophy, with the dominance of Confucian orthodoxy, historically all such material would often be criticized as Fa-Jia.
+Historically all such material would end up criticized as Fajia.

 Han dynasty

 Two influential ministers of Emperor Gaozu of Han reportedly studied and applied Huang–Lao political ideology, Chancellors Cao Shen (d.
 190 BCE) and his successor Chen Ping (d.
 178 BCE) employed the policy of wuwei ("inaction") and brought peace and stability to the state of Qi.
 Chao Cuo (d.
 154 BCE), Chancellor to Emperor Jing, was another Huang–Lao official.
 He believed that the imperial rule should combine Huang–Lao and Confucianism, with punishment supplemented by reward, and coercion mitigated by persuasion.

-During the Eastern Han period, the Way of the Celestial Masters movement incorporated Daoist immortality techniques with Huang-Lao thought, and was associated with the Yellow Turban Rebellion and Five Pecks of Rice Rebellion (184 – 215 CE).
+During the Eastern Han period, the Way of the Celestial Masters movement incorporated Daoist immortality techniques with Huang–Lao thought, and was associated with the Yellow Turban Rebellion and Five Pecks of Rice Rebellion (184 – 215 CE).
 "Later on, virtually all of the early texts disappeared and knowledge about original Huang-Lao was lost."

 Besides these received texts, the imperial library bibliography preserved in the (111 CE) Hanshu ("Han History") lists many books titled with the Yellow Emperor's name.
 However, with the exception of the medical Huangdi Neijing ("Yellow Emperor's Internal Classic"), all were believed destroyed or lost – until the recent Mawangdui discoveries.